carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 </a>

 > ## Discussion
-> If you use the option `nocloud` option, you will not see the 'cloud' gene families.
+> If you use the flag `--nocloud`, you will not see the *cloud* gene families.
 >
 > What do you think this might be useful?
 >
-> In the graph, you can see a little bar with the legend `Multicopy`, what do you think it is?
+> In the graph at the right, you can see a little bar with the legend `Multicopy`, what do you think it is?
 {: .discussion}

 ### PangenomeGraph files